 “Me?
 High?
 Hah!
 Never.
 I can fly a plane.
 Let me take a leak and we shall step out.
 Finish your drink at least,” I say, struggling to pull myself to my feet, falling back on the couch multiple times while I am at it.

 “I have no doubt you can fly a plane.
 Stand straight, first.
 We shall fly planes later.
 We are not going for a drive.”
-She’s no-nonsense, I realise.
+She’s no-nonsense, I realize soon enough.

 Ready to leave the pub